sophgo/sophon-demo/docs/FP32BModel_Precise_Alignment_EN.md

 **Reproduction Steps**

 - Step 1: Download the relevant files.
-You can compile the FP32 BModel model in the development environment, or use the converted FP32 BModel directly.
+You can compile the FP32 BModel model in the `TPU-NNTC` development environment, or use the converted FP32 BModel directly.

   ```bash
   python3 -m bmnetp --model=resnet18_traced.pt --shapes=[1,3,224,224] --target="BM1684"